alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 It's impossible to talk about AlphaStar without briefly covering how it works.
 Most of the details are vague right now, but more have been promised in an upcoming journal article.
-This is based off of what's public so far.
+This summary is based off of what's public so far.

 AlphaStar is made of 3 sequence models, likely with some shared weights.
-Each sequence model receives the same observations, the raw game state.
+Each sequence model receives the same observations: the raw game state.
 There are then three sets of outputs: where to click, what to build/train, and an outcome predictor.